Ross’s Fujifilm Recipes

 Balloo Astia

-From that morning ‘Balloo Astia’ was born and it has turned out to be a very useable recipe indeed.
-With an Auto white balance (with a R3 B-3 shift) and Clarity set to 0 you can really rely on this recipe to capture the natural colours in front of you.
-It has maximum DR400 and quite a strong contrast to make it pop…
+‘Balloo Astia’ has turned out to be a very useable recipe indeed.
+With an Auto white balance (with a R3 B-3 shift) and Clarity set to 0 you can really rely on this recipe to capture the natural colours in front of you…

 Daily Astia

-The colours of Astia sit somewhere between Provia & Velvia.
-Because Astia is a little bluer and more saturated than Provia I decided for this recipe to shift the white balance quite heavily to the warmer side…
+An Astia recipe for every day use.
+Because Astia is a little bluer and more saturated than Provia, I decided for this recipe to shift the White Balance quite heavily to the warmer side…

 Canned Heat

-Maybe it’s the Classic Negative film simulation, or the white balance shift, or a combination of everything together, but this is almost giving me a teal and orange look.
-Whatever it is, this recipe is 100% a vibe and definitely very film-like… whatever that means…
+Maybe it’s the Classic Negative film simulation, or the white balance shift, or a combination of everything together, this recipe is 100% a vibe and definitely very film-like…

 B&W 3200 (X100 Recipe)